 When one of the BIG-IP® modules provisioned on your VIPRION® system or guest is Application Policy Manager ®(APM®), you have a special consideration.
 The BIG-IP system automatically mirrors all APM session data to the designated next-active device instead of to an active member of the same VIPRION or vCMP cluster.
 As a result, unexpected behavior might occur if one or more cluster members becomes unavailable.

 To prevent unexpected behavior, you should always configure the chassis or guest so that the minimum number of available cluster members required to prevent failover equals the total number of defined cluster members.
 For example, if the cluster is configured to contain a total of four cluster members, you should specify the Minimum Up Members value to be 4, signifying that if fewer than all four cluster members are available, failover should occur.
 In this way, if even one cluster member becomes unavailable, the system or guest will fail over to the next-active mirrored peer device, with full cluster member availability.

 Connection mirroring ensures that if a blade, or a cluster within a device service clustering (redundant system) configuration, becomes unavailable, the system can still process existing connections.
 You can choose between two types of mirroring to configure for a VIPRION® system:

 Intra-cluster mirroring and inter-cluster mirroring are mutually exclusive.
-F5 Networks® recommends that you configure intra-cluster mirroring, except when you want to perform maintenance on the active cluster of a redundant system configuration.
-Note that although connection mirroring enhances the reliability of your system, it might degrade system performance.
+Note that although connection mirroring enhances the reliability of your system, it might affect system performance.